-The difference between the deep web and the dark web is that the deep web refers to all web content that requires login credentials to access, while dark web content requires special software to access.
+The key difference between the deep web and the dark web is that the deep web refers to all web content that requires login credentials to access, while you need special software to reach dark web content.

 The dark web is just one part of the deep web.
-Normal sites on the deep net (like your online banking site or email account) sit behind secure logins, paywalls, passwords, and authentication forms, but you don’t need any special software.
-By contrast, to access dark web websites, you need special tools or software like Tor Browser.
+Normal sites on the deep net (like your online banking site or email account) sit behind secure logins, paywalls, passwords, and authentication forms, but you don’t need any special software to reach them.
+By contrast, to access darknet websites, you need special tools or software like Tor Browser.

-The dark part of the dark web refers to its hidden configurations within the darknet, its emphasis on anonymity, and the private activity that happens there.
-The deep part of the deep web simply refers to the fact that you need passwords or other authentication to unlock it.
+The dark web is so named because of its hidden configurations, its emphasis on anonymity, and the private activity that happens there.
+The “deep” in deep web simply refers to the fact that you need passwords or other authentication to unlock it.

 Is the dark web safe?

 It’s usually safe to access the dark web.
 But just like when you’re online normally, the risks increase depending on what you do while visiting dark web websites.
-It’s dangerous to buy or download anything from illegal marketplaces — the downloaded files may contain malware and the police can trace illegal purchases.
+For example, it’s dangerous to buy or download anything from illegal marketplaces — the downloaded files may contain malware and the police can trace illegal purchases.

 -